 Briefing Capitol Hill on why EPA must use best available science

 The PRHE team went to Washington, DC last week to brief lawmakers and policy staff on how EPA can use best available science to improve the way it evaluates chemicals for potential human health harm for the Agency to better protect health, communities, and the environment.
-Moderated by Tracey J. Woodruff, PhD, MPH, PRHE’s director, UCSF … Continue reading Briefing Capitol Hill on why EPA must use best available science
+Moderated by Tracey J. Woodruff, PhD, MPH, UCSF professor, director … Continue reading Briefing Capitol Hill on why EPA must use best available science

 From COVID to zebrafish: exploring new approaches to environmental health research